CodeWizardl/Retail-Management-System/README.md

 # Minimalist Retail Management System

 Welcome to the Minimalist Retail Management System repository!
-This project, developed for a school mini-project, provides a simple and efficient GUI-based solution using Python and tkinter.
-Feel free to explore the code and contribute to enhancing its quality.
+Originally developed for a school mini-project, this project has evolved into a sleek and efficient GUI-based solution using Python, Tkinter, and SQLite database.
+Whether you're exploring the code or looking to contribute and enhance its capabilities, you've come to the right place.

 ## Features